In honor of STAR TREK DAY I am reposting this great list of Starship Captain Wisdom!

 - Be an impartial witness.
 Don’t take sides.

 - Use your heart along with your head.

 - Never abandon manners in a social situation.
-Learn the customs of foreign cultures before entering their domain.
+Learn the customs of foreign cultures before entering their realm.

 - Never complain about unfortunate circumstances.